Even a stopped clock is right twice a day.

 “Q” is definitely a very well known place in the world of RVers.
 After all, thousands and thousands converge on this small town in January.
 At that time RV parks are overflowing at the seams and deserts fill up with every type of camper and RV.
 “Q” is definitely the place to be then.
 However, it is not a place to be during the summer when temperatures can soar about 110.
 As fall arrives so do desert dwellers start arriving in small streams.

 Actually “Q” is quite empty right now.
-The parks have a splattering of folks and rigs but not too _parker7many.
+The parks have a splattering of folks and rigs but not too many.
 There are lots of prime spots still available in the BLM but folks have started going in and homesteading for the winter.
 Every type and kind of RV and camping gear and be found in this area over the next five or six months.
 It’s a mecca of the RV world.
 Folks congregate, have campfires, join music jams and just enjoy life.
 Obviously most folks are retired.
 They’ve worked most their life.
 They have a few short years to enjoy a nomad lifestyle while they can and that's what they want to do.
 They all know the time will come that this will no longer be possible for them.
 Age tends to creep up.

 Barbara & Denise – in the wide open spaces.